ouija/Asus-S510UA-DS71-Hackintosh/README.md

  3. Replace the `EFI/CLOVER/config.plist` file with [the version from this repo](https://github.com/ouija/Asus-S510UA-DS71-Hackintosh/blob/master/Installation/EFI/CLOVER/config.plist) *(see detailed installation notes  below regarding necessary modifications to this file to enable installation)*
  4. Copy/replace [these kexts](https://github.com/ouija/Asus-S510UA-DS71-Hackintosh/tree/master/Installation/EFI/CLOVER/kexts/Other) in the `/EFI/CLOVER/kexts/Other` folder
  5. Ensure BIOS has Display Memory set to 64MB and that both Secure Boot and CSM mode is disabled.
- 6. Reboot and boot from USB and complete macOS installation!
+ 6. Reboot and boot from USB and complete macOS installation! *(note that you need a usb mouse to complete installation)*

 ## Post-Installation Notes